showell/lint-zulip-message-html/README.md

 acceptable HTML a bit bigger.
 The ugliest aspect is that `<span>` tags have a zillion valid HTML classes from pygment/katex, as well as a different class for each possible emoji.
+We use the `CUSTOM_TAG_HANLDERS` mechanism to handle some of the trickier details of validating those classes.

 Other than that, the Zulip HTML is fairly consistent and clean in terms of structure.